×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Holland Village involves several steps.
 First, you need to determine your budget.
 The cost of living in Holland Village can be quite high, so it's important to know what you can afford before you start looking.
 Next, decide on the type of accommodation you want.
 Holland Village offers a range of options, from high-rise condominiums to low-rise apartments and landed houses.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online property portals that list available properties in Holland Village, such as PropertyGuru, 99.co, and SRX Property.
 These websites allow you to filter your search based on your preferences, such as the type of property, number of bedrooms, and price range.
 You can also engage a real estate agent to help you in your search.
 They can provide you with expert advice and access to properties that may not be listed online.
 When you find a property that you're interested in, arrange a viewing.
 This will give you a chance to inspect the property and the surrounding area.
 If you're satisfied with the property, you can make an offer.
 In Singapore, this usually involves paying a deposit and signing a Letter of Intent.
 Once your offer is accepted, you'll need to sign a Tenancy Agreement and pay the remaining deposit.
 The Tenancy Agreement will outline the terms and conditions of your lease, including the rental period and monthly rent.
-Finally, once all the paperwork is completed, you can move into your new home in Holland Village," explained one expat living in Holland Village, Singapore.
+Finally, once all the paperwork is completed, you can move into your new home in Holland Village," said one expat in Holland Village.

 What is a typical expat home or apartment like in Holland Village?

 "Holland Village in Singapore is a popular residential area for expats, known for its blend of local and international cultures.
 A typical expat home or apartment in this area is often a high-rise condominium, equipped with modern amenities such as a swimming pool, gym, and security services.
 These homes are usually spacious, with multiple bedrooms, a fully equipped kitchen, and a living room with a dining area.
 The apartments are often furnished with contemporary furniture and have large windows that allow plenty of natural light.
 Some homes may also feature a balcony or a small outdoor area.
 The interior design usually reflects a blend of Western and Asian influences, with a focus on comfort and functionality.
 The location of these homes is also a significant factor, as Holland Village is known for its accessibility and vibrant lifestyle.
 It's common for these homes to be within walking distance of shops, restaurants, cafes, and public transportation.
 Despite being in a bustling area, the residential spaces offer a sense of tranquility and privacy.
 In terms of services, it's common for these apartments to offer cleaning and maintenance services.
 Some may also offer additional features like a private parking space.
-Overall, a typical expat home in Holland Village, offers a comfortable, convenient, and cosmopolitan living experience," said one expat in Holland Village.
+Overall, a typical expat home in Holland Village, offers a comfortable, convenient, and cosmopolitan living experience," replied a member in Holland Village.

 What is the average cost of housing in Holland Village?